MihailSalnikov/TextGraphs17-shared-task/README.md

 For an example on how to draw shortest path graphs using NetworkX, please see the "Data vizualization" section.
 You can use a Wikidata id to access  Wikidata concepts.
 E.g., [Q148234](https://www.wikidata.org/wiki/Q148234) or [Q51056](https://www.wikidata.org/wiki/Q51056).

 Train dataset is available [here](https://github.com/uhh-lt/TextGraphs17-shared-task/blob/main/data/tsv/train.tsv).
 It can be used for initial experiments.
-Our dataset is also available at [HuggingFace](https://huggingface.co/datasets/s-nlp/TextGraphs17-shared-task-dataset).

 ## Data vizualization